 Dental Bone Graft Before and After

-Before a Bone graft, you may have:
+Before this surgery, you may have:

-• Insufficient bone structure for implants
+• Insufficient bone structure for implants.

 • Possible bone loss due to tooth extraction, gum disease, or injury